Top 150 Frequently Asked Core Java Interview Question

 102. What is Classloader in Java?

-Answer: Java Classloader is the program which is able to loads the byte code program into memory when we want to access any class.
+Answer: Java Classloader is the program which is able to load the byte code program into memory when we want to access any class.
 We are able to create our own classloader by extending the ClassLoader class and overriding loadClass method.

 103. What are different types of classloaders?